mattsrc/opentx-lua-rssi-histogram/README.md

 Create (or copy) a new file in `config/configs`.
 This file contains only the configuration data and no code.
-You can then combine the data and code using the provided python script in config.
+You can then combine the data and code using the provided python script `config/combine.lua`.
 For example:
 `python combine.py configs/funfly.lua`

-The second method involves extra steps but can make config management easier.
+The second method involves extra steps but can make configuration management easier.
 It's up to you.

 ### Widget Layout (Placement)